lit/lit-element/docs/_guide/styles.md

     ```

 The static `styles` property is _usually_ the best way to add styles to your component, but
-there are some use cases you can't handle this way—for example, linking to an external stylesheet.
+there are some use cases you can't handle this way—for example, linking to an external style sheet.
 For alternate ways to add styles, see [Define scoped styles in the template](#styles-in-the-template).

 ### Expressions in static styles {#expressions}